S. 3345: PBM Price Transparency and Accountability Act

 S. 3345 Common Questions

-How much is the penalty if a pharmacy does not respond to the Medicaid drug price survey?
+What's the penalty if a pharmacy ignores the Medicaid drug price survey?

-Can any pharmacy join a Medicare Part D network under this bill?
+Can any pharmacy join a Medicare Part D network under S. 3345?

-Can PBMs keep rebates or other price-linked compensation under the bill?
+Can PBMs still keep rebates and price-based fees under the bill?

-Can a Medicare Part D plan retaliate against a pharmacy for reporting unfair contract terms?
+Can a Medicare Part D plan retaliate against a pharmacy that complains?

 Based on S. 3345 bill text